 #25 - The poverty rate of children at the $5.50 line is 66.7%3

-Millions of children in the world live in households that barely have food items or enough funds to cater for these children.
+Millions of children in the world live in households that barely have food items or enough funds to cater to these children.

 The number of children in poverty makes up around a third of the total percent of the world.
 Poverty statistics reveal that 1 in 6 children live in extreme poverty, and most of these children live in extremely poor households.

 #26 - Sub-Saharan Africa accounts for two-thirds of extremely poor children worldwide3

 Two-thirds of the most vulnerable children living in households with limited social safety nets are affected by extreme poverty.
 These households struggle to survive on an average of $1.90 a day or less per person, meaning they often cannot provide basic necessities.

 #27 - In the UK, 4.1 million children live in poverty4

-Recent stats show that many children in the UK belong to a family with relative low income or absolute low income.
+Recent stats show that many children in the UK belong to a family with relatively low income or absolute low income.
 That's 30% of children on the relative measure and 26% of children on the absolute measure.
 Around 70% of children in low income live in a household where someone works, on either measure.

 #28 - South Asia accounts for 18 percent of extremely poor children worldwide3